0cjs/sedoc/8bit/nec/floppyif.md

 [i8255]-compatible PIO chip for communications with the peripheral.

 The mkII series have a "controller" built in, but the original PC-8001 did not.
-It seems that the PC-8033 interface was just an 8255 chip, however, and one can build it oneself fairly easily: [PC-8033を自作する][8033self].
+It seems that the PC-8033 interface was just an 8255 chip (see [PC-8033の中身][8033contents]), however, and one can build it oneself fairly easily: [PC-8033を自作する][8033self].

 #### Projects